ionic-team/ionic-docs/src/pages/es/react/your-first-app.md

 > The `-g` option means *install globally*.
 When packages are installed globally, `EACCES` permission errors can occur.
 >
 > Consider setting up npm to operate globally without elevated permissions.
-See [Resolving Permission Errors](/docs/faq/tips#resolving-permission-errors) for more information.
+See [Resolving Permission Errors](/docs/developing/tips#resolving-permission-errors) for more information.

-## Create an App
+## Crear una App

 Next, create an Ionic React app that uses the “Tabs” starter template and adds Capacitor for native functionality: